 3. The Winter “Blahs”

 City breaks are just the thing for a winter getaway.
 Depending on where you live, winter can get very long, cold, and grey.
 Even visiting cities with similar weather gets you out of the house and into a fresh and new environment.
-If you take a city break in a tropical location or other warm area of the world, winter is the perfect time to enjoy the sun and heat.
+If you take a city break in a tropical location or other warm areas of the world, winter is the perfect time to enjoy the sun and heat.

 Here are some of the more popular destinations for winter city breaks.